JunwenBai/MPVAE/README.md

 The default hyper-parameters should give reasonably good results.

 If you have any questions, feel free to open an issue.

+### Hyperparameters for More Datasets

+One can further check the scripts under `scripts` folder, which contains tuned hyperparameters for most datasets.

 ## References
 [C2AE](https://github.com/hinanmu/C2AE_tensorflow)</br>